d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/vision-transformer.md

 to obtain a global representation, which will finally be transformed for classification :cite:`Dosovitskiy.Beyer.Kolesnikov.ea.2021`.
-Notably, Transformers show better scalability than CNNs: when training larger models on larger datasets, vision Transformers outperform ResNets by a significant margin.
+Notably, Transformers show better scalability than CNNs: and when training larger models on larger datasets, vision Transformers outperform ResNets by a significant margin.
 Similar to the landscape of network architecture design in natural language processing, Transformers have also become a game-changer in computer vision.